 What is coaching and when is it the best approach?
 Alexandra Nastase and Jo Kemp discuss coaching as a means of supporting state capability in the third episode of this podcast series.

-This podcast series comprises a set of informal conversations with experienced practitioners and development partners on the practicalities for delivering effective technical assistance, the day-to-day challenges for doing things differently, and suggestions drawn from their own experiences.
+This podcast series comprises a set of informal conversations with experienced practitioners and development partners on the practicalities of delivering effective technical assistance, the day-to-day challenges of doing things differently, and suggestions drawn from their own experiences.
 It's about reimagining technical assistance over coffee, if you like.